Spectral stability and instability of solitary waves of the Dirac equation with concentrated nonlinearity: Parity-preserving perturbation of the Soler model with concentrated nonlinearity

-We are going to prove that there are no unstable eigenvalues bifurcating from $\pm 2m\jj$ for $\epsilon\ne 0$.
-Since these eigenvalues correspond to the invariant subspace $\bfX_{\mbox{\rm odd-even-odd-even}}$ of $\bfA$ (see \eqref{def-x-x}), which is also an invariant subspace for $\bfA(\epsilon)$, it is enough to consider this operator in this subspace.
+We are going to prove that there are no unstable eigenvalues bifurcating from $\pm 2\omega\jj$ for $\epsilon\ne 0$.
+We first notice that both $L\sb\pm$ are invariant in the subspace of $L^2(\R,\C^2)$ consisting of odd-even (and, similarly, even-odd) functions (see Remark \ref{remark-inv} and equation \eqref{domH_linear}).
+Since the eigenvalues bifurcating from $\pm 2\omega\jj$ correspond to the invariant subspace $\bfX_{\mbox{\rm odd-even-odd-even}}$ of $\bfA$ (see \eqref{def-x-x}), which is also an invariant subspace for $\bfA(\epsilon)$, it is enough to consider this operator in this subspace only.
 (As in the even-odd-even-odd subspace analysis in Section~\ref{sect-spectrum-eo}, the spectrum of the restriction of $\bfA(\epsilon)$ on the invariant subspace $\bfX_{\mbox{\rm even-odd-even-odd}}$ contains no eigenvalues in the vicinity of the essential spectrum except possibly near the thresholds $\jj(\pm m\pm\omega)$.)

-Both $L\sb\pm$ are invariant in the subspace of $L^2(\R,\C^2)$ consisting of odd-even (and, similarly, even-odd) functions.
 Moreover, the restrictions of $L_{-}(\epsilon)$ and $L_{+}(\epsilon)$ onto odd-even spaces are equal, therefore

 has purely imaginary spectrum.
 Let us give a more accurate argument.